Conformal blocks, Verlinde formula and diagram automorphisms: Introduction

 The failure of the formula (\ref{trace_dim_formula}) in general is not really the end of the story.
-The combinatorial data appearing in the formula in Theorem \ref{main} actually suggests a close connection with twisted affine Lie algebras.
+The combinatoric data appearing in the formula in Theorem \ref{main} actually suggests a close connection with twisted affine Lie algebras.
 It is very natural from the point of view of the twining formula for affine Lie algebras by Fuchs-Schellekens-Schweigert \cite{FSS}.
-Moreover the $\sigma$-twisted fusion ring $R_\ell(\fg,\sigma)$ defined in this paper is closely related to Kac-Peterson formula for S-matrices of twisted affine Lie algebras (cf.\cite{Ka}).
-The analogue of Kac-Watson formula obtained in this paper is also a strong hint.
-In fact the connection on the trace of diagram automorphism on the space of conformal blocks and certain conformal field theory related to twisted affine Lie algebra has been predicted by Fuchs-Schweigert \cite{FS}.
-It is therefore getting emergent and demanding to develop a mathematical theory of twisted conformal blocks.
-The work \cite{FSz} by Frenkel-Szcsesny is a first step toward this direction.
-A further theory is being developed by S.\,Kumar and the author \cite{HK}.
+Moreover the $\sigma$-twisted fusion ring $R_\ell(\fg,\sigma)$ defined in this paper is closely related to Kac-Peterson formula for S-matrices of twisted affine Lie algebras (cf.\,\cite{Ka}).
+The analogue of Kac-Walton formula obtained in this paper is also a strong hint.
+In fact this perspective has recently been clarified in \cite{Ho2} by the author.
+The connection on the trace of diagram automorphism on the space of conformal blocks and certain conformal field theory related to twisted affine Lie algebra was predicted by Fuchs-Schweigert \cite{FS}.
+It seems to the author that this work also has confirmed Conjecture 2 in \cite{FS2} when the automorphism is induced from a diagram automorphism of $\fg$.
+This work should also be closely related to the fusion rules for the orbifold conformal field theory that is developed by Birke-Fuchs-Schweigert \cite{BFS} and Ishikawa-Tani \cite{IT}.

-{\bf Acknowledgements} The author would like to express his gratitude to P.\,Belkale for introducing him into the theory of conformal blocks, and for many helpful and stimulating discussions throughout this work.
+A general theory of twisted conformal blocks has been developed recently by S.\,Kumar and the author \cite{HK}.
+It would be interesting to investigate the connection between this paper and \cite{HK}. {\bf Acknowledgments} The author would like to express his gratitude to P.\,Belkale for introducing him into the theory of conformal blocks, and for many helpful and stimulating discussions throughout this work.
 He would like to thank S.\,Kumar for helpful discussions and for his careful reading on the first draft of the paper, and also for sharing his unpublished book on Verlinde formula \cite{Ku2}.
 He also wants to thank I.\,Cherednik for his interest and many helpful comments.
+This work was partially supported by the Simons Foundation collaboration grant 524406.

+Finally, the author would like to thank the anonymous referee for very careful reading and the help in improving the exposition of the paper.